-Think buying a new bumper for your Jeep is an easy decision?
-Think again.
+Buying a new bumper for Jeep is an easy decision?
+Then think again.

-When it comes to buying a bumper, size matters and front bumpers are offered in a variety of different sizes, including full-width, mid-width and stubby.
+When it comes to buying car bumpers, size matters and front bumpers are offered in a variety of different sizes, including full-width, mid-width and stubby.
 Here's a closer look at these three main sizes

 As the name implies, these types of bumpers span the entirety of the vehicle from one side to the other.
 In fact, many full-width bumpers are even outfitted with end caps that extend beyond the fender for extended protection.
 One thing to note about full-width bumpers, however, is that they're best utilized on vehicles with stock (or only slightly larger than stock) tires.
 Think 31x10.5-inch tires.
 Larger tires won't fit properly on Jeep vehicles with full-width bumpers.

 These types of bumpers are shorter than OEM ones, and fit around the vehicle up until the fenders and tires.
 Mid-width bumpers are ideal for those who want to outfit their Jeeps with oversized tires beyond standard 31x10.5 inches or make modifications to the